 - Train to Win: continue arm strength program, condition for tryouts, game-like situations, competitive environment (live-on-live competitions) – tryout prep.

-Return to Train & Play Program waivers will be required for anyone who did not participate with an Edmonton Padres or Edmonton Angels team during the 2020 Covid Season.
-These will be emailed with instructions upon registration with FPP and/or HPP.
+WAIVERS: Return to Train & Play Program waivers will be required for anyone who did not participate with an Edmonton Padres or Edmonton Angels team during the 2020 Covid Season.
+These will be emailed with instructions prior to the beginning of programming.

 For questions, please contact: